twbs/bootstrap/README.md

 Twitter account
 ---------------

-Keep up to date on announcements and more by following Bootstrap on Twitter, @TwBootstrap.
+Keep up to date on announcements and more by following Bootstrap on Twitter, <a href="http://twitter.com/TwBootstrap">@TwBootstrap</a>.

 Mailing list